denisdubochevalier/monad/README.md

 [![Coverage](https://img.shields.io/codecov/c/github/denisdubochevalier/monad)](https://codecov.io/gh/denisdubochevalier/monad)
 [![License](https://img.shields.io/github/license/denisdubochevalier/monad)](./LICENSE)

-A Toy Go library to implement some Monadic concepts
+A Go library to implement some Monadic concepts

-**Warning** This is only a toy project for me, and is still in its early stage.
+**Warning** This is still in its early stage.
 Use it at your own risks.